 Careers are non-linear.
 They never are, more so now than ever.
 Sometimes, you need to move sideways for what you believe is not a promotion but something that gives you a different skill set.
 It is not about you moving up every two or three years.
 It’s about what kind of experiences you are willing to take.’

 VP of Marketing, APAC, Middle East, and Africa at Kerry Group

 Collaborate to succeed

 ‘It’s about putting the client first, understanding them, engaging them in a meaningful way, and doing all this together with a system.
-Partnership with sales leaders is a critical component in the way we do marketing.
+Partnership with sales leaders is a critical component of the way we do marketing events.

 Head of Marketing, APAC at Kyndryl

 Embrace a culture of experimentation

 ‘People consume information in a variety of different ways.
 So, to make sure that our stories resonate with as many of our audiences as possible, I need to use a range of marketing event channels, including the written word, audio, and video and put them into digital and physical assets.
 But we need to tell our stories in the right way.
 We need to ensure that we tailor the experience for each person based on who they are and where they are in their buying journey with us.

 Be willing to experiment.
 People look to you to suggest the best way to get their stories across, and you can only do that by continuing to push the boundaries and trying new things.
 By extension, you also need to make sure you work in a role, business, and team where that experimentation is applauded and encouraged, not punished.’